 - Search through Time Machine for the files you want to recover.
 If found, select the files and click “Restore” to recover them to your computer.

-#3 How to Recover Photoshop file on a Mac Using Data Recovery Software
+Recover PhotoShop Files on a Mac Using Data Recovery Software

-Disk Drill data recovery software for the Mac can recover files that are no longer visible to your OS.
-It accomplishes this feat by employing powerful scanning algorithms that scavenge your storage media for files which have been logically but not physically deleted.
+Disk Drill allows you to recover files on your Mac even after you’ve deleted them.
+It accomplishes this feat by employing powerful scanning algorithms that scavenge your storage media for files that have been logically but not physically deleted.
 It can reconstruct these files and perform a recovery, returning the files to their state prior to deletion.

 You can use Disk Drill for free to obtain a list of the files that can be recovered before purchasing the Pro version of the tool.

-How to Recover Unsaved Photoshop Files on a Mac
+How to Prevent Losing Photoshop Files on Mac